 It is also possible to come in for therapy not fully knowing what it is you’d like to change, or where it is you’re looking to end up.
-You may just know that you’re feeling anxious, uncomfortable, unfulfilled, or otherwise.
 This is okay and actually very common.
 You may know that something needs to change, though not be sure of what or how.
 The answers often take shape organically as the process unfolds.

 As an integrative therapist, I generally start with a relational psychotherapy foundation in our work.
 As we progress, I also utilize a range of techniques, as appropriate.
 These can include contemporary psychoanalysis, affect regulation, grounding, relaxation techniques, focusing, mindfulness, cognitive-behavioral (CBT) techniques, and others.

 The approaches we will use in our work are always based on what makes the most sense for you and are decided together.

 Nathan Feiles is an integrative psychotherapist and contemporary relational analyst in full time private practice in New York City.
 He works with individuals, couples, and groups locally, as well as with individuals nationally and internationally via online coaching.

-All forms of Anxiety, patterns of Relationship struggles, Depression and chronic sadness/low energy, specialized Fear of Flying method, Commitment issues, Infidelity (being cheated on, or cheating), Creative Blocks (for actors/actresses, visual and other artists), Depression, coping with life with Migraines.
+All forms of Anxiety, patterns of Relationship struggles, Depression and chronic sadness/low energy, specialized Fear of Flying method, Commitment difficulties, Infidelity (being cheated on, or cheating), Creative Blocks (for performing and creative artists), and coping with life with Migraines.
 See all other services offered here.